faakit/CSunPosition/README.md

 ### Usage

 After installing the depencdencies run this simple command on terminal.
-Note that for it to work, the socket has to be running.
+Note that for it to work, the post and baud rate need to be set to the according Arduino port.
 ``` bash
 node indes.js
 ```